solus-cold-storage/docs/prerequisites/README.md

+# Packaging documentation
+### Preface

+This documentation serves as a guide for those wishing to contribute to the Solus Project.
+Notablly it revolves around the topic of packaging.

+### Expectations

+It is assumed the user is experienced with the command line, and as such has at least a basic working knowledge of Linux or Unix-like systems.

 # Prerequisites

 To build packages for the Solus Operating System, you must first ensure your system is ready to do so.